 Reducing Bounce Rate

 If people are not able to use your site, they are much more likely to bounce.
-By creating a fully accessible website, you can reduce your overall bounce rate, which often has a direct relationship to SEO performance.
+By creating a fully accessible website, you can reduce your overall bounce rate, which is an SEO KPI that has a direct relationship to SEO performance.

 Track All Your Clients’ Critical SEO KPIs In One DashboardStart Your Free Trial Today!

 Brand equity is fragile.
 With the rise of cancel culture and the demand for accountability, brands need to plan and be aware of their presence and perceptions among their audiences.
 Accessibility features can improve SEO rankings, but they can also improve your client’s brand perception–which is one of the core benefits of SEO.
 And there may even be some legal implications as well.

 Legality and Reputation

 Imagine walking into a movie theater that has no ADA seating or buying a TV that can’t display subtitles.
 It’s unfathomable to think, and it is felt when there is an absence.
 But depending on where you live, you may be required by law to adhere to the Americans with Disabilities Act.
 In this case, websites are required to provide access the same way their establishments are.